Vice President for Institutional Diversity and Equity

 Throughout her career, she has contributed to and helped shape the national dialogue around best practices in education.
 She has successfully argued before state and federal trial and courts of appeal, most recently before the U.S. Court of Appeals for the Fifth Circuit; and recently co-authored Eliminating Excessive and Disparate School Discipline: A Review of Research and Policy Reform in Inequality in School Discipline (2016) and Unlocking Opportunity for African American Girls: A Call to Action for Educational Equity (2014).

 She has served as adjunct faculty at a number of educational institutions, including the University of Pennsylvania Law School and the University of Wisconsin-Madison Graduate School of Education.
-She has been a member of a number of non-profit boards, including the Board of Visitors of the University of Wisconsin Law School, the Pine Cobble School, and the Alumnae Board of the Spence School.
+She has been a member of a number of non-profit boards, including the Board of Visitors of the University of Wisconsin Law School, the Board of Trustees of the Pine Cobble School, and the Alumnae Board of the Spence School.
 She received a B.A. from Williams College, J.D. from the University of Wisconsin Law School, M.S. in Educational Administration and Ph.D. in Educational Leadership and Policy Analysis from the University of Wisconsin-Madison.